-It’s been nearly 20 years since we met the leading ladies of New York—Carrie, Samantha, Miranda, and Charlotte.
+Twenty years have passed since we met the leading ladies of New York—Carrie, Samantha, Miranda, and Charlotte.
 Although their once cutting edge fashion has become outdated and their steamy flings a thing of the past, these women are still as popular as ever among Sex and the City (SATC) lovers of all genders and ages.

 If the show’s two reappearances on the big screen have only left you wanting more, perhaps a culinary trip down memory lane will satisfy your cravings for more SATC shenanigans.
 Take this virtual tour of dozens of restaurants, bars, and coffee joints where Carrie and crew showed us what it truly means to be the “it” girls of New York—and discover which of the show’s spots have stayed the same or have been replaced.

-Click on any of the red pins above to explore CableTV’s 35 featured NYC hot spots, as seen in the Sex and the City series.
-You’ll learn which restaurant or bar was featured in which episode or film, and you’ll see an image or YouTube video associated with each business so you can see the actual scene where Carrie, Samantha, Miranda, and Charlotte ate and drank in style.
+Click on any of the red pins above to explore CableTV’s thirty-five featured NYC hot spots, as seen in the Sex and the City series.
+You’ll learn which restaurant or bar was featured in which episode or film, and you’ll see an image or YouTube video associated with each business where Carrie, Samantha, Miranda, and Charlotte ate and drank in style.

 The Same Yesterday and Today

 Sex and the City may have left us, but these twenty-eight NYC spots from the series still remain.

 Featured in: Season 1, Episode 5, “The Power of Female Sex”

 Carrie and Samantha have a difficult time getting a table at a crowded French restaurant (known as Balzac on the show), but they ultimately succeed after Carrie offers the hostess a tampon in the bathroom.

 Photo Credit: Blue Water Grill

 Featured in: Season 3, Episode 1, “Where There’s Smoke…”